-It can take years to procure and scale a new capability across DOD, whereas AI and other software-centric technologies generally iterate in much shorter timeframes.
+It can take years to procure and scale a new capability across DOD, whereas AI and other software-centric technologies generally iterate It can take years to procure and scale a new capability across DOD, whereas Al and other software-centric technologies generally iterate in much shorter timeframes in much shorter timeframes.
 To avoid technology obsolescence issues, DOD must accelerate its planning, programming, budgeting, and execution (PPBE) cycles and its procurement timelines to ensure that AI technologies, once procured, remain relevant and up to date.
 Simultaneously, AI is evolving faster than the development and adoption of associated policies for its responsible use.
 DOD must ensure that it updates policies appropriately to reflect the changing nature of technology and its impact on warfare.